7 Compliance Assistance Sites Small Business Owners Should Bookmark

 Do you offer health, retirement, or other employee benefits?
 Find resources to help you select a plan, understand your plan operation obligations, and file annual reports on the Employee Benefits Security Administration’s Small Business Page.

 If you conduct business with the federal government, you know contractors are held to a high standard for equal employment opportunity.
-You can use the Office of Federal Contract Compliance Programs’ Small Business Guide.
+You can use the Office of Federal Contract Compliance Programs’ Small Business Guide as a self-assessment tool to ensure that your employment practices eliminate discrimination and achieve equal employment opportunity goals.

 The Office of Compliance Initiatives complements the Department’s ongoing enforcement efforts and focuses on providing compliance assistance resources to small businesses and other stakeholders.